-All Schools - Beginning with the fourth absence, early dismissal and/or tardiness, the parent/guardian will be notified in writing.
-Continuing absence and/or tardiness of the student will result in 3 the initiation of one or more of the following actions:
+· All Schools - Beginning with the fourth absence, early dismissal and/or tardiness, the parent/guardian will be notified in writing.
+Continuing absence and/or tardiness of the student will result in the initiation of one or more of the following actions:

-- · Conference with the parent/guardian, student and the principal or designee. - · Probationary time period verbal agreement. - · Written contract. - $\cdot$ After-school detention. - $\cdot$ Saturday school (non-teaching day attendance). - · Removal of school privileges. - · Restriction of extracurricular activities. - $\cdot$ In-school suspension (due process procedures followed). - Referral to the Office of Student Support Services and/or the pupil personnel worker for appropriate intervention. - Referral to the Office of Student Support Services for possible outside referral to court for violation of the compulsory attendance law or to Juvenile Services for intake services. - High Schools Following the second day of unlawful absence in a semester course, the parent/guardian will be notified in writing of the imminent danger of loss of the one-half credit for the course.
+- · Conference with the parent/guardian, student and the principal or designee. - · Probationary time period verbal agreement. - · Written contract. - · After-school detention. - · Saturday school (non-teaching day attendance). - Removal of school privileges. - Restriction of extracurricular activities. - · In-school suspension (due process procedures followed). - · Referral to the Office of Student Support Services and/or the pupil personnel worker for appropriate intervention. - · Referral to the Office of Student Support Services for possible outside referral to court for violation of the compulsory attendance law or to Juvenile Services for intake services. - · High Schools Following the second day of unlawful absence in a semester course, the parent/guardian will be notified in writing of the imminent danger of loss of the one-half credit for the course.
 On the fifth day of unlawful absence, the student may lose credit for the semester course.
-Parents/Guardians will be notified in writing of the loss of credit and made aware of the appeal process.

-Following the sixth day of unlawful absence in a full-year course, the parent/guardian will be notified in writing of the imminent danger of loss of the full one-credit for the course.
-On the 11th day of unlawful absence, the student may lose credit for the full-year course.
-Parents/Guardians will be notified in writing of the loss of credit and made aware of the appeal process.

-• Elementary and Middle Schools - Students who have been absent 20 days by the end of the third quarter must be reviewed for possible retention during promotion/non-promotion conferences.
+Parents/Guardians will be notified in writing of the loss of credit and made aware of the appeal process. - Following the ninth day of unlawful absence in a full-year course, the parent/guardian will be notified in writing of the imminent danger of loss of the full one-credit for the course.
+On the 18th day of unlawful absence, the student may lose credit for the full-year course.
+Parents/Guardians will be notified in writing of the loss of credit and made aware of the appeal process. - Elementary and Middle Schools Students who have been absent 20 days by the end of the third quarter must be reviewed for possible retention during promotion/non-promotion conferences.

-Make-up Work Procedures - There is no make-up work obligated to students who have been unlawfully absent from school.
-The make-up work policy for lawful absences shall be:
+Make-up Work Procedures - Make up work should be provided to students after an absence, unless it was determined the student was truant or unlawfully absent.
+The make-up work policy for absences shall be: